syntifi/casper-sdk/CONTRIBUTING.md

 - Don't put submodule updates in your pull request unless they are to landed commits.

-- If your patch is not getting reviewed or you need a specific person to review it, you can @-reply a reviewer asking for a review in the pull request or a comment.
+- If your patch is not getting reviewed, or you need a specific person to review it, you can @-reply a reviewer asking for a review in the pull request or a comment.